The magnetar model's energy crisis for a prolific repeating fast radio burst source: Waiting Time

 We also analyzed whether the distribution of waiting times has a fluence dependence.
 The distributions of waiting time in fluence regions of $F_\nu \leq$ 100 mJy~ms, 100 mJy~ms $ < F_\nu \leq$ 500 mJy~ms, and $F_\nu > $ 500 mJy~ms were counted and analyzed separately.
-In Fig.~\ref{exfig2}b, the left waiting time peaks are similar across the three groups (51.38 ms for $F_\nu \leq$ 100 mJy~ms, 52.93 ms for 100 mJy~ms $< F_\nu \leq$ 500 mJy~ms, and 36.78 ms for $F_\nu>$ 500 mJy~ms) while the offset of the right peaks (22.86 s, 11.19 s, and 18.07 s, respectively) can be attributed to the differences in burst rates across the fluence ranges.
+In Extended Data Fig.~\ref{exfig2}b, the left waiting time peaks are similar across the three groups (51.38 ms for $F_\nu \leq$ 100 mJy~ms, 52.93 ms for 100 mJy~ms $< F_\nu \leq$ 500 mJy~ms, and 36.78 ms for $F_\nu>$ 500 mJy~ms) while the offset of the right peaks (22.86 s, 11.19 s, and 18.07 s, respectively) can be attributed to the differences in burst rates across the fluence ranges.
 Consequently, no significant variation is observed in the left peak of the waiting time distribution across different fluence domains, though a modulation appears in the right peak.
-A further periodicity analysis in the time domain will be presented in an upcoming paper (D. Zhou et al., in preparation).
+Further periodicity analysis in the time domain is presented in an associated paper\cite{zhou2025}.

-\subsubsection{Comprehensive Analysis}
+\section{Comprehensive Analysis}

 We present a detailed, comprehensive analysis on potential correlations among various measured parameters of FRB 20240114A (see Supplementary Table~\ref{tab:bursttab} for the full catalog) in this section.
 We investigate the potential correlation among various key parameter pairs of the bursts, which include the DM, central frequency, bandwidth, equivalent burst duration, peak flux density, and isotropic equivalent energy, aiming to gain further insights into the triggering and the emission mechanism of repeating FRBs.